Skip to product information

 Taste & Aroma

-Honey Orchid Phoenix is a dark oolong from Guangdong’s Phoenix Mountain, celebrated for its complex profile of lychee sweetness, roasted honey fragrance, and a refreshing hint of astringency.
+Phoenix Sunrise is a medium oxidized oolong from Guangdong’s Phoenix Mountain, celebrated for its complex profile of lychee sweetness, roasted honey fragrance, and a refreshing hint of astringency.
 Its pronounced lychee notes, complemented by almond and peach undertones, and orchid-like aroma create an unforgettable tasting experience.

 Terroir